Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Model

 We consider a seller of a commodity or service with an attribute that can be infinitesimally adjusted to any value in the interval $[0,1]$.
 Each value in $[0,1]$ is referred to as a product, and the seller has to decide which assortment of products, i.e.,\ which subset of $[0,1]$, to offer to each potential customer.
 Upon being offered an assortment, a customer either purchases a product from the assortment, or decides not to purchase -- such a \textit{no-purchase} is denoted by $\emptyset$.
 The \textit{total collection of products} $\mathcal{X}$ is the union of the unit interval and the no-purchase option:

 The goal of the seller is to identify an assortment that maximizes her expected revenue; as we shall see, this is not necessarily the entire interval $[0,1]$.
 We consider both capacitated and uncapacitated settings: in the former, the size of the assortment is bounded by a known constant $c<1$, whereas in the latter case, this maximum size is $c=1$.
-The set of feasible assortments is thus given by
+The set of feasible assortments is thus given by all (measurable) sets $S \subset [0,1]$ with volume at most $c$:

 where $\mathcal{B}[0,1]$ is the Borel sigma-algebra on $[0,1]$ and where